To hell with it: Here's a 32-foot long strip of RGB LEDs on sale for $16.37

 Cyber Monday 2020 deals: the place to go for the all the best Black Friday bargains.

 I know you animals are thinking about doing it.
-You're imagining your kitchen in aquamarine, your bathroom bathed in red like a nightclub, your whole house or apartment or bedroom pulsing and flashing at you—and why not?
+You're imagining your kitchen in aquamarine, your bathroom bathed in red like a nightclub, your whole house or apartment or bedroom pulsing and flashing at you like the floor of a Vegas casino—and why not?
 The longest kit is just $16.37.

 Daybetter Led Strip Lights 32.8ft |